pauek/edoo/index.rst

 ..
-Apunts_PBD documentation master file, created by sphinx-quickstart on Tue Mar 10 11:08:22 2009.
+Apunts_EDOO documentation master file, created by sphinx-quickstart on Tue Mar 10 11:08:22 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.